Tikanga

 Tikanga – this downloadable booklet is one in a series which explores the six E Tū Whānau values.

-Sets of the whole series of booklets will be available for ordering in early 2023.
+Sets of the whole series of booklets are available for ordering from our Resources page.

 Activities for whānau support whānau to reconnect with Tikanga and to explore other areas that strengthen and build mana.